-3.7.
+- 3.7.
 The institution ensures financial solvency.
 When making short-range financial plans, the institution considers its long-range financial priorities and future obligations to ensure sustained fiscal stability.
-(ER 18)
+(ER 18) - 3.8.

-3.8.
 The institution constructs and maintains physical resources to support and sustain educational services and operational functions.
 The institution ensures safe and effective physical resources at all locations where it offers instruction, student services, and/or learning supports.

-KCCD Construction and Facilities Planning personnel aligns planning, maintenance of facilities, and other facilities requirements via an Administrative Unit Review (3_8_KCCD_FAC_AUR_22-24), CCCCO Annual Space Inventory Report (3_8_KCCD_SpcInvty_23-24_rpt), regular college meetings regarding existing and future project needs, and assistance in the college facilities master plan development.
+KCCD Construction and Facilities Planning personnel aligns planning, maintenance of facilities, and other facilities requirements via an Administrative Unit Review, CCCCO Annual Space Inventory Report, regular college meetings regarding existing and future project needs, and assistance in the college facilities master plan development.
 At the college level, Bakersfield College aligns planning and maintenance of facilities and other physical resources with the institutional mission, goals, and needs of programs and services.
-The Maintenance and Operations department coordinates with the Facilities and Sustainability Committee (3_8_FSC_charge_Dec_2021), and the District Construction and Facilities Planning department to align planning, maintenance of facilities, and other facilities requirements via the Program Review process (Facility Requests, 2023-24) 3_8_PRC_FacilityReq_23-24; Facility Requests, 2020-21 3_8_PRC_FacilityReq_20-21), CCCCO annual space inventory report, existing and future project needs, and develops and implements the Facilities Master Plan (3_8_FSC_FMP_2018-24_doc).
-The Scheduled Maintenance and Special Repair (SMSR) Plan is reviewed annually, and projects are assessed for priority (3_8_FSC_FacilityPrirtyVte_22) and funding through the Facilities and Sustainability Committee, College Council, and College leadership.
+The Maintenance and Operations department coordinates with the Facilities and Sustainability Committee, and the District Construction and Facilities Planning department to align planning, maintenance of facilities, and other facilities requirements via the Program Review process (Facility Requests, 2023-24; Facility Requests, 2020-21, CCCCO annual space inventory report, existing and future project needs, and develops and implements the Facilities Master Plan.
+Scheduled Maintenance and Special Repairs (SMSR) (SMSR 2022-23 Roof Replacement Industrial Tech; 2022-23 Scheduled Maintenance Project Funding Proposal to Replace FACE Building Water Lines; 2023-24 SMSR Projects Sampling are reviewed, and projects are assessed for priority and funding through the Facilities and Sustainability Committee, College Council, and College leadership.

 The College places the safety of its students, staff, and the general public as its highest priority.
-Each college facility is supported by a computerized maintenance management and work order system (3_8_MO_SchoolDudePortal_web) that allows for individual reporting of safety concerns.
-Regular inspections (3_8_MO_FciltyAssess_3_19_24) of college are performed by site maintenance staff, and continuous housekeeping is performed by custodial staff.
-Aligning with the college's Strategic Directions, a facilities work plan is developed each year (Facilities Workplan 2019-20 3_8_FAS_Workplan_2019-20; Facilities Workplan 2023-24 3_8_FAS_Workplan_2023-24).
-Annually, the College collaborates across the district to review Space Utilization (3_8_KCCD_SpaceUtilizF23_rpt) as part of the Space Inventory process and analyze options to improve space utilization.
+Each college facility is supported by a computerized maintenance management and work order system that allows for individual reporting of safety concerns.
+Regular inspections of college are performed by site maintenance staff, and continuous housekeeping is performed by custodial staff.
+Aligning with the college's Strategic Directions, a facilities work plan is developed each year (Facilities Workplan 2019-20; Facilities Workplan 2023-24).
+Annually, the College collaborates across the district to review Space Utilization as part of the Space Inventory process and analyze options to improve space utilization.